cavidparker/Artificial-Neural-Networks/README.md

 - iloc gets rows (or columns) at particular positions in the index (so it only takes integers).

 - Dendrites are receiver of the signal axon the neuron and axon is the transmit of the signal for the neuron.
-- Axon doesn't touch the Dendrites
+- Axon doesn't touch the Dendrites.

 ## Activation Function :
 - Sigmoid Function